If you’re not like my younger brother, who generally faces motorbike overheating issues, you should know how hot a motorcycle engine gets.

 No, riding regularly at high speed can also cause motorbike engines to overheat.
 And it’s more common in old motorcycles.

 At the high RPM, your motorbike engine has to push harder.
 And the motorbike engine makes it even harder if there’s something wrong with the piston and cylinder.
 Tight chains, low tire pressure, and high friction between piston and cylinder are some of the reasons why your motorbike engine pushes even harder.

 I recommend taking a 15-minute break after riding for more than 1 hour to cool down the engine.

 Problems in the radiator, including leakage and faulty fan, can also make your engine overheat.

 The next problem with a radiator is the faulty fan.
 Ok, tell me, how do you think the coolant cools the engine?
-Obviously, the coolant cools the engine with the help of a radiator fan.
+The coolant cools the engine with the help of a radiator fan.

 If ever the radiator fan malfunctioned, then heat exchange couldn’t be possible, causing the temperature increase.

 In this way, the faulty radiator fan doesn’t cool the coolant causing the coolant to carry more heat than its capacity.
 And this ultimately caused the engine to overheat.